openrelayxyz/plugeth-plugins/packages/plugeth-parity/README.md

  Throughout our development process we came to the conclusion that OpenEthereum does not support changes made for [EIP-2929](https://eips.ethereum.org/EIPS/eip-2929).

- As a result the ``gasCost`` reported on contract calls is not accurate.
+ As a result the ``used``(gas used) reported on contract calls in ``vmTrace`` is not accurate.
 We have chosen not to recreate this bug in our implementation.
+During development we included opcodes in the return values for ``vmTrace``.
+We left the implementation in tact so that it could be used for future development or debugging.
+Opcode reporting can be turned on by eliminating the hyphen from ``json:"-"`` on line 27 of vmTrace.go.

  Also, ``sateDiff`` incorrectly reports the miner address as the zero address and the balance change as a change to the balance of the zero address.
 All of our development was done on the Goerli test net and we believe that this issue will only effect clique networks.
 We have chosen to not recreate this behavior either.

  We encourage all users and developers to get in touch with us on [discord](https://docs.plugeth.org/en/latest/contact.html) to help us continue to refine the accuracy of the plugin and to learn about how the plugin is being used.